Skip to content

 • ✅ Embedded and HTTP mode support

-• ❌ Plugin management - Not exposed
+• ❌ Plugin management, HA/replication, advanced user/security management

 Supported:

-• ✅ XML - import_xml() with nesting and attribute extraction
+• ✅ XML - import_xml() (documents/vertices)

 • ✅ ArcadeDB JSONL exports - IMPORT DATABASE file://... via SQL